cellml/libcellml/docs/tutorials/tutorial2/tutorial2_py.rst

 .. container:: dothis

-    **2.c** Create a loop (up to the number of errors found in 2.b), retrieve each error, and print their description and specification reference to the screen.
+    **2.c** Create a loop (up to the number of errors found in 2.b), retrieve each error, and print its description and specification reference to the screen.
     This is what we've used:

 .. code-block:: python